adnan-abbas/WebXR-Experiences/README.md

 # WebXR-Experiences

-In this repository, I will be maintaining the resources of how to create WebXR experiences.
+In this repository, I have shared my code examples on creating VR experiences on the Web using the WebXR API and A-Frame.

-## 360 Image Gallery
+## WebXR Starter App

+## A-Frame Topics

+### Building a car from primitives

 This WebXR application is built using A-Frame.
 It demonstrated the use of the following features in A-Frame: